pforhan/callsprite/README.md

 behavior (repeat, stop, transition).
 Frames can have join points that allow multiple sprites to connect to one another.

+As a guiding principle we want to keep all runtime code as simple as possible.
+Loaders and utilities will be more complex, but the resulting Animation will be simple.

+For example, if we want to run an animation in reverse, there should be a utility method to do so, and it will produce a new animation object.
+But the two animations will always proceed forward in time in a nod to simplicity.

+Likewise, if we want one frame to last longer than another, just repeat the frame rather than deal with differing frame lengths.

 # Implementation plan

-General steps and milestones in roughly the order they should be tackled:
+General steps and milestones in roughly the order they should be tackled.
+Some of these are editor and some framework; they'll be developed side-by-side.

 1. animating in place
 1. Loading a set of images